-After deck Works have been completed in accordance with MRTS70 Concrete, MRTS77 Bridge Deck and MRTS84 Deck Wearing Surface or associated drawings and documentation, the conformance results for location, finished surface level and deck thickness can be derived from the As Constructed Survey and associated drawings.
+After deck Works have been completed in accordance with MRTS70 Concrete, MRTS77 Bridge Deck and MRTS84 Deck Wearing Surface, or associated drawings and documentation, the conformance results for location, finished surface level and deck thickness can be derived from the As Constructed Survey and associated drawings.

-An example of Conformance results for a bridge deck with a concrete deck wearing surface (DWS) can be tabulated as shown in Table 12.7.5.
+An example of Conformance results for a bridge deck with a concrete DWS can be tabulated as shown in Table 12.7.5.

-Note: If measured, use the As Constructed Survey values of the bottom of girders / deck units after concrete pour to measure actual pre-camber values, otherwise use the derived pre-camber values from the difference between the set out Final Surface Level (FSL) and the As Constructed Survey of the final deck surface.
+Note: If measured, the As Constructed Survey values of the bottom of girders / deck units after concrete pour, can be used to measure actual pre-camber values, otherwise the derived pre-camber values from the difference between the set out Final Surface Level (FSL) and the As Constructed Survey of the final deck surface, can be used.
 See Clause 11.2.7.